 When it was decided that the new plant would be moved to the Northside, longtime employee, Irving, didn’t want to leave his Southside roots.
 He liked being able to walk to work and so when the plant left, he stayed.

-Pushing the hotdogs on a thirty minute trip through the twisting factory to the curing room.
-As the hot dogs made their way, they cooled in the open air - just enough time to create the pink color and give them their unique taste.
-This remarkable little journey was the secret.
+Pushing the hotdogs in a cart on a thirty minute trip through the labyrinth-like (and wholly inefficient) factory to the curing room.
+As the hot dogs made their way, they cooled in the open air, which happened to be the exact amount of time needed to create their trademark pink color and give them their unique taste.

-In the end they built a new room in the new factory, dubbed, “Irving’s Room,” that mimicked the thirty minute excursion through the factory.
+Once the secret was unearthed the foreman broke ground on a new room dubbed, “Irving’s Room,” which mimicked the hot dogs formerly winding excursion through the factory.

-A machine had to be created because of something a human had done that no one else could do.
+A machine had to be created because of something a human had done - something that no one else could do.